Trump hints of imminent news on Americans detained in N.Korea

 US President Donald Trump hinted Wednesday that there would be imminent news about three Americans detained in North Korea, after sources said they had been relocated ahead of their possible release.

-The development comes as Trump is preparing for a historic summit meeting with North Korean leader Kim Jong Un.
+The development comes as Trump is preparing for a historic summit meeting with North Korean leader Kim Jong Un, following months of tense saber-rattling over the North's nuclear and missile programs.

 "The past Administration has long been asking for three hostages to be released from a North Korean Labor camp, but to no avail.
 Stay tuned!"
 Trump wrote on Twitter.